Replacing and Reimaging the Nebra Indoor and Outdoor EMMC Key / SD Card

 How to replace the SD Card

-Step 1: Acquire the config.json file from the EMMC Key:
+Step 1: Optionally acquire the config.json file from the EMMC Key:

-- Open your file explorer and you’ll see a drive called “resin-boot”.
-Retrieve the “config.json” file from the directory
+• Open your file explorer and you’ll see a drive called “resin-boot”.
+Retrieve the “config.json” file from the directory you may need that later and it should be backed up.

 Step 2: Flash new sd card with the Balena Raspberry Pi CM3 Image: